pbougue/tartare/documentation/functional_description/validity_periods.md

 ## Notes
 * A Gtfs with no *calendar.txt* but with a *calendar_dates.txt* can be accepted.
 This is OK.
-* Mono contributor right now.
+* Mono contributor and mono data source right now.
 * If more than one publisher in *feed_info.txt*, only the first one is taken into account.
 * Some contributors may want to have the intersection between two data sources' validity period.
 This is not supported right now.